Seneli/Seneli/README.md

 ## 🌿 I’m currently working on:

 * 💻 The PTC 2022 Code Competition Website
-* 💻 A personal website
+* 💻 Refactoring my personal website

 ## 🌿 Here are some quick links for how to reach me: